dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 S-1 operates in two master-coordinated phases.
 Phase 1 executes all transactions optimistically in parallel.
 Phase 2 repeatedly validates all transactions optimistically in parallel, re-executing those that fail, until there are no more validation failures.

-Recall our example block B, with dependencies TX1 &rarr; TX4 &rarr; TX6 &rarr; TX8 &rarr; TX9, TX2 &rarr; TX5 &rarr; { TX7 , TX10 }.
+Recall our example block B, with dependencies
+TX1 &rarr; TX2 &rarr; TX3, TX4 &rarr; TX5 &rarr; TX6, TX7 &rarr; TX8 &rarr; TX9.
 S-1 will perform the following steps:

 * Phase 1:
     parallel execution of all transactions
 * Phase 2:
-  1. parallel validation of all transactions; 4-10 fail and re-execute
+  1. parallel validation of all transactions; 2,3,5,6,8,9 fail and re-execute
-  2. parallel validation of all transactions; 6-10 fail and re-execute
+  2. parallel validation of all transactions; 3,6,9 fail and re-execute
-  3. parallel validation of all transactions; 8-9 fail and re-execute
-  4. parallel validation of all transactions; 9 fail and re-execute
-  5. parallel validation of all transactions; all succeed
+  3. parallel validation of all transactions; all succeed

 It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k) because every transaction is validated after previous executions complete.
 However, it is quite wasteful in resources, each loop fully executing/validating all transactions.